aspose-cells/Aspose.Cells-Doc-md/reportingservices/what-s-new-in-aspose-cells-for-reporting-services/_index.md

 This page describes the most interesting new Aspose.Cells for Reporting Services features introduced in recent releases.

+## Aspose.Cells for Reporting Services  22.7

+* Support to render XML format.

 ## Aspose.Cells for Reporting Services  22.6

 * Improvement for rendering of html.